-Applicants to Lesley Plaza must have an income that is not greater than the "Low income" limits established by HUD, and revised annually.
+HUD establishes income limits and revises them annually to ensure that federal rental assistance is provided only to low-income families.
 Income limits are based on family size and the annual income the family receives.
 These limits are available for review at the site or management office.
-Lesley Plaza will determine income eligibility prior to approving any applicant for tenancy.
-Once the applicant moves into Lesley Plaza, this income eligibility test will not be done again.
+Lesley Towers, LLC will determine income eligibility prior to approving any applicant for tenancy.
+Once the applicant moves into Lesley Towers, LLC, this income eligibility test will not be done again, unless the tenant has gone to market rent and wants once again to be eligible for subsidy.